seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 When shall we see again?

 **TROILUS**
-Hear me, my love: be thou but true of heart,--
+Hear me, my love: be thou but true of heart--

 **CRESSIDA**
 I true! how now! what wicked deem is this?